 Spruce (Picea) and Firs (Abies)

 Spruce trees tend to naturally form a pleasing shape and should need very little pruning.
 Their needles have what is called a “peg” where they join the branch.
 The pegs remain on the branches even after the needles drop, which is why spruce branches feel so rough and bumpy.

 If you’d like to prune your spruce trees, to enhance their conical shape, do so in the spring, just after new growth has started.
 Trees grown for Christmas trees are simply sheared, rather than pruning individual branches.
 It’s not the best method, but it works.

 Since spruce trees can be multi-branched, you can also prune back to a lateral branch or a bud.

-Junipers can have either scale-like needles or scratchy needles.
-They are not the most pleasant plant to prune.
+Junipers can have either scale-like needles or scratchy needles, which makes them an extremely unpleasant plant to prune.
 Like arborvitae, they get a dead zone in their centers, from lack of sunlight.
 Don’t prune past green growth, or you will not get new growth filling in.

 Prune junipers in early spring, before the new growth even starts.
 Shearing leaves junipers looking unnatural.
 It’s better to use hand pruners and slowly make cuts in the branches, stepping back to see how the plant looks.
 Many junipers have lateral branches, so you can cut back to one of those and maintain a somewhat natural look.

-It’s best to research the species of evergreen you plan on pruning, before starting.
-You don’t want to do something you can’t correct.
-But as I mentioned, your best bet is to choose an evergreen that naturally has the size and shape you are looking for, so you can let it grow undisturbed.
+It’s best to research the species of conifer you plan on pruning, before starting.
+You don’t want to do something you can’t correct—and pruning is almost never correctable.
+Whatever you do will permanently affect the tree.
+But as mentioned, your best bet is to choose an evergreen that naturally has the size and shape you are looking for, so you can let it grow undisturbed.